 'Ellie?!
 How the hell did you know that was Lee?'
 Homer hissed coming forward to where we were.
 Robyn ran up, giving Lee a hug as I stepped back to answer Homers question.

 Homer shook his head.
 'It's good to have you back Lee.'
-He said looking at Lee.
-But Lee was staring into the distance, behind Homer.
+He said looking at Lee was staring into the distance, behind Homer.
 I followed his gaze.
 My eyes widened.

 'Run!'
 I hissed turning and running straight for the office doors that were connected to the canteen.